-Any time the IRQF bit is a 1, the \overline{IRQ} pin is driven low.
+Any time the IRQF bit is a one, the \overline{IRQ} pin is driven low.
 Flag bits PF, AF, and UF are cleared after Register C is read by the program.

-- PF The Periodic Interrupt Flag (PF) is a read-only bit which is set to a 1 when an edge is detected on the selected tap of the divider chain.
+PF - The Periodic Interrupt Flag (PF) is a read-only bit which is set to a one when an edge is detected on the selected tap of the divider chain.
 The RS3 through RS0 bits establish the periodic rate.
-PF is set to a 1 independent of the state of the PIE bit.
-When both PF and PIE are 1s, the IRQ signal is active and will set the IRQF bit.
-The PF bit is cleared by a software read of Register C. - AF A 1 in the Alarm Interrupt Flag (AF) bit indicates that the current time has matched the alarm time.
-If the AIE bit is also a 1, the \overline{IRQ} pin will go low and a 1 will appear in the IRQF bit.
-A read of Register C will clear AF. - UF The Update Ended Interrupt Flag (UF) bit is set after each update cycle.
-When the UIE bit is set to 1, the 1 in UF causes the IRQF bit to be a 1, which will assert the IRQF pin.
+PF is set to a one independent of the state of the PIE bit.
+When both PF and PIE are ones, the $\overline{\mbox{IRQ}}$ signal is active and will set the IRQF bit.
+The PF bit is cleared by a software read of Register C.

+AF-A one in the Alarm Interrupt Flag (AF) bit indicates that the current time has matched the alarm time.
+If the AIE bit is also a one, the \overline{IRQ} pin will go low and a one will appear in the IRQF bit.
+A read of Register C will clear AF.

+UF - The Update Ended Interrupt Flag (UF) bit is set after each update cycle.
+When the UIE bit is set to one, the one in UF causes the IRQF bit to be a one which will assert the \overline{IRQ} pin.
 UF is cleared by reading Register C.

-BIT 3 THROUGH BIT 0 - These are unused bits of the status Register C. These bits always read 0 and cannot be written.
+BIT 3 THROUGH BIT 0 - These are unused bits of the status Register C. These bits always read zero and cannot be written.